qodesmith/typer/README.md

 *   `true` - Indicates you want the `typerFinished` event fired once Typer is finished.
 This event is fired from `document.body`.
 The default (if left unspecified) is false.

 #### Access to the parent element
-As with the `.run` method above, `.end` exposes the parent element that Typer is currently typing in through the first argument in the function you pass to to `.end`.
-Be aware that if your function uses multiple arguments, the first argument will always represent the parent element that Typer is currently typing in.
+As with the `.run` method above, `.end` exposes the parent element that Typer is currently typing in through an argument in the function you pass to to `.end`.

 * * *